memgraph/docs/mage/query-modules/python/temporal.md

 #### Input:

-- `temporal: Any` ➡ temporal value (date, time, datetime, duration) to be formatted
+- `temporal: Any` ➡ temporal value (date, time, datetime, duration) to be formatted.
-- `format: str` ➡ format
+- `format: str` ➡ the wanted format

 :::info